maRT1gaS/cloudflare-docs/content/waf/managed-rulesets/payload-logging/configure.md

 title: Configure payload logging in the dashboard
 pcx-content-type: how-to
 weight: 1
+meta:
+  title: Configure payload logging for a Managed Ruleset in the dashboard
 ---

 # Configure payload logging for a Managed Ruleset in the dashboard